Foundation / Corporation

 - Support the reform movement in the Twin Cities concerned with closing the achievement gap.

-Health and Human Services: The Foundation invests in health and human services organizations that provide health care, housing, food, and community inclusion for people with the greatest need.
+Health and Human Services: Projects that provide life’s basic necessities to those in need.
+The Frey Foundation invests in health and human services organizations that provide health care, housing, food, and community inclusion for people with the greatest need.
 The Foundation funds programs that give stability and healthy environments to individuals and families, including programs that:

 - Support self-sufficiency for people who are economically disadvantaged or elderly.